— PROJECT NAME

 FINAL PAGE PROTOTYPES

-After receiving constructive feedback from my 5 peers, I considered them as I slightly revised small design elements and CTA copy (see 3 screenshots below).
+After receiving constructive feedback from my 5 peers, I considered them as I slightly revised small design elements and CTA copy (see carousel below).

 I maintained the "Design your scarf" CTA in the landing page and the top menu (because it's the website's number-one feature).
-I also simplified the search bar into a magnifying glass.
+I also simplified the search bar into a magnifying glass to allow more space in the top menu.
 In the checkout page, I used a grey text box to better distinguish the order summary details (to the left) from the checkout forms (to the right).

 This project taught me the importance of conducting competitor analysis, conversation mining and usability testing when creating a brand new website.
-It revealed what important keywords people use when searching for online scarf shopping and what matters most to them (material, comfort, sizing, etc.).
+It revealed what important keywords people use when searching for online scarf shopping (material, comfort, sizing, etc.).

 Sending the free research survey and developing a user persona further informed of what types of people out there would be open to an e-commerce website like ArtScarf.